FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 #### Response:

-The response after the expansion/compaction operation is data which now uses all of the preferred attribute names - this is **no longer** valid NGSI-LD, but would be of use if the receiving system requests data in this format.
+The response after the expansion/compaction operation is data which now uses all the preferred attribute names - this is **no longer** valid NGSI-LD, but would be of use if the receiving system requests data in this format.

 Note that the reverse expansion/compaction operation could be used to convert this JSON back into a valid NGSI-LD